-Tenancy Services states that landlords are typically responsible for:
+Landlords are typically responsible for:

-Lawns and gardens can become a major source of contention between landlords and tenants.
+Lawns and gardens can become a contentious point for landlords and tenants.
 For instance, a landlord may have very high expectations for how the property will be maintained, while their tenants interpret the responsibilities listed above very differently.

-When a new tenant moves into a property, we make sure they understand their responsibilities towards the lawn and gardens.
-If a problem with the grounds arises during the tenancy, the tenant and/or landlord can contact us and we will work to address the problem as quickly as possible.
+When a new tenant moves into a property, we make sure they understand their lawn and garden upkeep responsibilities.
+If a problem with the grounds arises during the tenancy, the tenant and/or landlord can contact us, and we will work to address the problem as quickly as possible.

 We believe lawns and gardens should be a source of enjoyment and pleasure — not a point of contention.
 By agreeing to responsibilities upfront in their tenancy agreement, our tenants can enjoy their outdoor areas, while our landlords can rest assured that their property is being cared for appropriately.